7 Common Skill Gaps Examples to Look Out For

 • Hiring interns right out of university or even high school: There are many benefits of internships.
 The company gets the proverbial Tabula Rasa at below market rates, and employees can trial a career and be trained up in essential skills without the need to commit for the long term, and all without needing prior experience.

-• Bootcamps and certifications: Big names like Monday.com and Salesforce have launched bootcamps to get more people skilled and qualified for entry-level positions.
+• Leveraging eLearning for skills development: Big names like Monday.com and Salesforce have launched bootcamps to get more people skilled and qualified for entry-level positions.
 These companies offer digital badging, certifications and accreditations that are valuable CV capital and help candidates to differentiate themselves.

 #2 High-demand skills